Inside the terror at Mariupol’s bombed theater: ‘I heard screams constantly’

 “Under this rubble there may be a lot of people,” said the person filming.

-One survivor, Mariia Rodionova, 27, who said she had been sleeping there despite the danger, said that around 50 people were in that part of the building.
+One survivor, Mariia Rodionova, 27, who had been sleeping there despite the danger, said that around 50 people were in that part of the building.
 She said she went outside to get water for her dogs just moments before the strike.

 She said she heard a whistling noise.
-The a man grabbed her and covered her, pushing her to the wall outside by the front entrance, she recalled.
+Then, a man grabbed and covered her, pushing her to the wall outside by the front entrance, she recalled.

 “Debris was over us,” she said in an interview after fleeing to Zaporizhzhia, about 135 miles northwest of Mariupol.

-She thought she had ruptured an eardrum from the deafening sound.
+She thought her eardrum had ruptured from the deafening sound.
 “There was a man with his face down in a pool of blood,” she said.
 “Next to him was a woman trying to wake him up.”

 She said she desperately tried to find a way into the hall to get to her dogs and her first aid kit.
 “I went around a couple of times,” she said.
 She said she became panicked.